- 3 Green Peppers

 Stuff the Peppers

-Stuff the peppers with the mixture ensuring you push some all the way down and is completely full.
-As each one is done, place into a casserole dish.
+Stuff the peppers with the meat mixture ensuring you push some all the way down and is completely full.
+As each one is done, place into a baking dish.
 If there is any mixture left, place into the dish around the stuffed peppers.

 Bake in the oven on 180 degrees for 1 hour turning occasionally if desired but not necessary.